NidhiRai1/DBMSNotes/README.md

 multi valued - (g -different [hone nu.) derived (eg - age from dom) null value (eg no middle value NA )

+//Genrelization - it is the process of combining two or more lower-level entities into a higher-level entity.This is use to reduce redundecy .
+Example car and bus entity become vecheal .
+//Specilization - It is the process of creating sub-entities . example vechile to car and bus .
+//Aggrigation - Aggregation is a higher-level abstraction where a relationship itself is treated as an entity and is linked to another entity.
+"Department" monitors the relationship between "Professor" and "Course."

 //degree of relations
 unery (one entity participate) eg - employ manges employ